craftingcity/The-Known-World/README.md

 2. The [[Grand Pantheon|gods are here]], we can see them walk among us.
 We form them with our Faith.
 3. This place changes.
 Someone always does something that makes it change.
 It changes alone too.
 4. The [[The Planes of Existence|Planes]] are leaking in.
 This means we get to make more, but it also means that people have to stop it leaking to far.
 5. People in this place simply become here.
 Sometimes they are born, sometimes they are carved.
 Everyone's story is different.
-This is good and cool.
 6. We begin with peace; war happens anyways.
 7. Things happen despite your influence.
 This isn't just your story.